 It is important in a governed framework that data access is as open as possible for any individual who makes decisions on the spot.
 Put simply, while visualizing and wrangling data in one’s own domain might be sufficient most of the time, all too often, it is the data coming in from another business unit or function that provides valuable context and enhances certainty.
 Nobel Laureate Daniel Kahnemann put it best when he said, “No one ever made a decision because of a number.
 They need a story.”

 Business Intelligence Tools Are Fundamental

-Modern self-service business intelligence tools easily enable users to build new analytics applications in minutes using a web-based drag and drop interface.
-More importantly, they enable people to extend existing dashboards and analytics with additional data with just a few clicks.
+Modern self-service business intelligence tools easily enable users to build new analytics applications in minutes using a web-based drag-and-drop interface.
+More importantly, they enable people to extend existing dashboards and analytics with additional data in just a few clicks.
 This flexibility allows companies to bring digitally based, reliable, and informed decision-making to every level of their organization.
 Not being able to reach a certain individual would no longer throw a spanner into the decision works since vital information can be drawn from a centralized source, easily refined, and easily understood.

 Where There’s Data, There’s Key Performance Indicators

 “Most people use statistics like a drunkard uses a lamppost; more for support than illumination.”
 When Mark Twain wrote this quote more than one hundred years ago, the second industrial revolution saw electricity replace steam as the main source of power.
 Today, data drives industries around the world and is replacing uncertainty.
 With the latest digital technologies, one can measure almost anything, but just because they can measure something doesn’t mean they should.
 The challenge is to count the things that really matter and relate to business success, namely Key Performance Indicators (KPIs).